jaweedahmad123/EduTeach-AI/README.md

 ## 🌐 Live Demo

-(Add your deployed GitHub Pages/Vercel link here)
+(Add your deployed application link here)

 ---

-## 📌 Project Overview
+# 📌 Project Overview

-EduTeach AI is an AI-powered educational chatbot designed to help students understand difficult concepts through simple explanations and examples.
+EduTeach AI is an AI-powered educational chatbot designed to help students learn difficult concepts through simple explanations and examples.

-The idea behind this project came from a real student problem: many learners struggle to get quick guidance when they are studying alone.
-EduTeach AI works as a personal digital tutor that provides instant learning support.
+The main purpose of this project is to provide students with a personal digital learning assistant where they can ask questions and receive instant educational support.

-The application supports subjects including:
+The application helps students from different subjects including:

 - Biology
 - Chemistry